relessawy/dm_lab_instructions/README.md

 We can see that the `riskRating` has been set to **1** and the transaction is eligible for automated processing.
 Feel free to test your Decision Service with different values to see if all the use-cases you've implemented in your rules are covered.

 We have now successfully tested our decision service.
-In the next step we will take a closer look at the RESTful API exposed by the service, and we will see how we can test the services via the API documentation page.
+In the next lab we will take a look at authoring decisons using the DMN standard.

 # Lab 5 Decision Model & Notation